What is Blood Pressure?

 People with blood pressure issues are also advised to reduce their caffeine intake.
 Many times, caffeine plays a vital role in blood pressure readings.

-If you are obese or overweight, you are prone to having blood pressure issues.
+If you are obese or overweight, you might be prone to high blood pressures.
 Therefore, doctors recommend maintaining a healthy weight.
 You can use a BMI calculator to check your weight category.
 Depending on the results, manage your diet and workout routine to maintain a healthy weight.

 Blood pressure can fluctuate due to stress.
 Therefore, it is advised to manage your stress with activities such as yoga, meditation, and sports.
 Find some basic yoga sequences to lead a healthy life here.